Koitatoi Kidali: Biography

-Koitatoi Kidali (born 12 February 2003) is a Kenyan middle distance runner.
-He ran a personal best 1:42.66 for the 800 metres at the Kenyan Olympic trials in Nairobi in June 2024.
-He was subsequently named in the Kenyan team for the 2024 Paris Olympics.
-This time also made him the 24th fastest 800 meter runner all time.
+Kidali ran a personal best 1:42.66 for the 800 metres at the Kenyan Olympic trials in Nairobi in June 2024, placing third behind Emmanuel Wanyonyi and Wycliffe Kinyamal.
+He was subsequently named in the Kenyan team for the 2024 Paris Olympics, where he finished fifth in his heat and sixth in his repechage round without qualifying for the semi-final.